🚀 Start Here: Review Gameplan

 The Multi-Platform Problem

 One of the biggest mistakes businesses make is treating reviews as if they’re all happening in one place.
 They’re not.
 Your Google reviews dominate on desktop and Android devices.
 Your Yelp profile, often overlooked, feeds directly into Apple Maps and Siri, meaning it’s the first impression for any iPhone user searching locally.
 Then there’s Facebook, TripAdvisor, niche directories, and even booking platforms.
 If your Google reviews look strong but Yelp is barren or brutal, half your audience sees a completely different story.
+If Yelp is the weak link, you can turn it around quicker than you think.
+Our Fix Your Yelp Rating Fast guide walks through practical, ethical steps to get fresh 5-star reviews flowing to your profile in days, not months.
 You need a review strategy that recognizes how fragmented discovery has become, and makes sure you’re showing your best side across all platforms.

 Rebalancing Your Review Footprint